-If, after beginning the program, an unexpected event occurs which you believe will temporarily affect your continuation in the program, you may request a leave of absence (LOA); a request form may be obtained from the Program Coordinator.
+If, after beginning the program, an unexpected event occurs which you believe will temporarily affect your continuation in the program, you may request a leave of absence (LOA); a request form may be obtained from the program administrative assistant, Ms. Cassandra Puffenberger.
 Please note, a LOA does not change the requirement of completing the program within 6 years from the date of the first graduate psychology course.
-(Students may request to extend their program of study beyond six years; however, both the Program Coordinator and the Office of Graduate Services would need to approve such a request.)
+(Students may request to extend their program of study beyond six years; however, both the program coordinator and the Frostburg State University Office of Graduate Services would need to approve such a request.)

 When requesting a LOA, you may either request it for a specific or unspecific time-period.
-For the latter, you must notify the Program Coordinator in writing of your plan to return to classes according to the following deadlines: April 1st for Fall classes and September 1st for Spring classes.
+For the latter, you must notify the program coordinator in writing of your plan to return to classes according to the following deadlines: April 1st for Fall classes and September 1st for Spring classes.
 These deadlines allow the faculty to anticipate enrollments in courses.
-If you fail to notify the Program Coordinator of your plans, you may be required to re-apply to the program.
+If you fail to notify the program coordinator of your plans, you may be required to re-apply to the program.
 All students must reapply after a LOA if absence from the program is greater than 18 months.